 Gance’s storytelling still amounts to many one-shot scenes and an equal number of scenes where secondary characters tell us what’s going on and what the main characters are feeling.
-When the calm arrives, Jean Diaz first becomes attached to the physical graveyard where his comrades have been lain to rest.
+When the Victory arrives, Jean Diaz first becomes attached to the physical graveyard where his comrades have been lain to rest.
 This obsession then becomes a fury to make sure that WW1 will truly be the War to End All Wars.

 The middle section is something of a disappointment.
 The love triangle is hopelessly stilted; Gance’s idealized hero and his women exist on a lofty plane.
 To give just one example, Jean Diaz never tells Edith why he can’t marry her, which allows her to keep up hoping that he’ll change his mind.
 So she wastes her life.
 It’s almost absurd that Jean comes to her later with the idea of perhaps marrying her daughter, and expects Edith to understand.
-The actresses playing Edith and Helene are given so little attention, that their characters barely make sense — unless we conclude that Gance believes that all women should be attracted to elder ‘great men’ like himself.
+The actresses playing Edith and Helene are given so little attention, their characters barely make sense — unless we conclude that Gance believes that all women should be attracted to elder ‘great men’ like himself.